EmmanDizon/architect-payroll-system/README.md

 timestamp
 ```

-This allows the operations team to investigate and reprocess the file if needed.
+This allows to investigate and reprocess the file if needed.

 ---